-This is a unique and thoughtful gift idea for the cat lover in your life.
-By doing so, you are providing ongoing comfort, care and protection for homeless cats, and it is one of the best ways you can directly help individual kitties.
+A unique and thoughtful gift idea for the cat lover in your life!
+By sponsoring a cat, you are providing ongoing comfort, care and protection for homeless cats, and it is one of the best ways you can directly help individual kitties.

 You and your friends may have items in your home that you don’t think twice about, but could make a huge difference to homeless cats and shelters.
 Donating used blankets, cleaning products, litter, food, scratching posts, toys, gas cards and more can help immensely.
-Crafty folks : consider making blankets, bedding or toys from scratch for a fun and charitable holiday project!
+If you’re crafty, consider making blankets, bedding or toys from scratch for a fun and charitable holiday project!

 Use your resources to share information on adoption and shelters, at the dinner table, in your work place, on social media or at your holiday events.

 Throwing a holiday sweater party or a big Christmas bash?
-This can be a fun way to raise funds, blankets or cans of food by telling your guests to each bring a donation - and it can add up fast.
+This can be a fun way to raise funds, blankets or cans of food by telling your guests to each bring a donation.
+It can add up fast!
 You’ll bring attention to a great cause and be able to make a contribution to a local shelter.

 With temperatures dropping, less fortunate cats and kittens are looking for warm hideouts and sleeping quarters.
 Often, this can mean kitty could be searching for warmth underneath your car, within the wheel well or even under the hood.
 It’s a good idea to be cautious and thump on the hood of your car before starting your engine.